BurstLanguage/Language-Specification/Lexer.md

 ### Lexical Analysis

 If a character is considered to be valid, it will then be converted to a single-token.
-A single-token is not much more than a character, with a If a character is considered to be valid (see “Validation of characters”), it will then be converted to a single-token.
+A single-token is not much more than a character, with a single-token-type assigned to it.
+If a character is considered to be valid (see “Validation of characters”), it will then be converted to a single-token.
 A single-token, is not much more than a character, with an attribute to describe its single-token-type.
 If a single-token for the ‘a’ character, was to be expressed using the JSON format, it might look somewhat like follows: